Tel-Hai Master Classes 2023

 Master-classes students interested in taking part in the Workshop are requested to indicate so in the Application Form.
 They will be contacted by the office about the repertoire.

 During his workshops, Guy Mintus sets out to connect the participants deeper with the core of their own musical expression by using an approach that is both technical and holistic.

-In this intensive session, participants will take part in musical games, experiments, exercises that will reveal the improviser and the inner voice in each participant.
+In this intensive session participants will take part in musical games, experiments, exercises which will reveal the improviser and the inner voice in each participant.

 Guy had taught globally at institutions such as UCLA; Royal Conservatory Madrid; University of Cincinnati; University of Toledo; KM School of Music & Technology, Chennai; Tel Aviv-Vienna Vocal Connection; Thelma Yellin High School of Arts, and more.

-Since the 2011-12 concert season, Tel-Hai Concerto Competition prizewinners are also featured as soloists with the Raanana Symphonette Orchestra at their annual “Rising Stars” concerts.
+Since the 2011-12 concert season, Tel-Hai Concerto Audition prizewinners are also featured as soloists with the Raanana Symphonette Orchestra in their annual “Rising Stars” concerts.

 The Master Classes participants, of sufficient accomplishment and experience to rise to the occasion, are invited to prepare a complete concerto* for the competition, which will take place during the course.
 The competition jury will consist of the artistic directors and faculty of the Master Classes, representatives of the orchestras, and guest musicians invited to judge the event.

-Those wishing to take part in the Concerto Competition will so indicate in the application form.
-In addition, they are required to present a letter from their primary teacher, testifying to their professional ability to perform in a full-fledged orchestral concert.
-Please note that only those attending the full program (both terms) are eligible to enter the concerto competition.
+Those wishing to take part in the Concerto Audition will so indicate in the application form.
+In addition, they are required to present a letter from their primary teacher, testifying to a professional ability to perform in a full-fledged orchestral concert.
+Please note that only those attending the full program (both terms) are eligible to enter the concerto Audition.

-For the Concerto Competition Rules and Regulations click here »
+For the Concerto Audition Rules and Regulations click here »